Agmatine

 Agmatine, also known as 4-aminobutyl-guanidine, was discovered in 1910 by Albrecht Kossel.
 It is a chemical substance which is naturally created from the amino acid arginine.
-Agmatine has been shown to exert modulatory action at multiple molecular targets, notably: neurotransmitter systems, ion channels, nitric oxide (NO) synthesis and polyamine metabolism and this provides bases for further research into potential applications.
+Agmatine has been shown to exert modulatory action at multiple molecular targets, notably: neurotransmitter systems, ion channels, nitric oxide (NO) synthesis, and polyamine metabolism and this provides bases for further research into potential pharmacological applications.